SleepStack logo

 Kidney function and medication interactions change the picture

-People with impaired kidney function have a real risk of accumulating magnesium because their bodies cannot excrete the excess.
+People with kidney disease or otherwise impaired kidney function have a real risk of accumulating excess magnesium because their bodies cannot excrete it.
 The ODS health professional fact sheet is explicit about this.
 Certain medications, including proton pump inhibitors, some diuretics, and bisphosphonates, also interact with magnesium.
 If you are on prescription medication or have any kidney issue, dose questions should go to your doctor first.

 How much magnesium should you actually take before bed?